influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.0/administration/upgrading.md

 in the `CLUSTER` section in the sidebar.

 The example below shows three cluster accounts.
-The first acccount (`ClusterAdmin`) is the account we created in the new signup flow.
+The first account (`ClusterAdmin`) is the account we created in the new signup flow.
 The last two (`paul` and `todd`) are users that existed prior to the upgrade.